btassone/alpine-hero/README.md

 - Linter shows no issues (`make lint`)
 - Test coverage remains high (`make coverage`)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Copyright (c) 2024 Alpine Hero Contributors.

 ## Security

 - Default configuration values are provided for demonstration only